thanj/janrandom/README.md

 this script.
 Calling "uncreate" simply makes an `entity.bulkDelete` API call on all records with th "janRandomGenerated" flag set.

+#### See an example of the records janrandom would create for your app

+    janrandom test {myapp}

+This will display an example of a record that would be generated with the `janrandom create` command.
+Use this (maybe a few times) and look over the results before running a bulk create.
+If you want to tweak the type of result that is generated, you can modify the schema of the app in your `~/janrandom.appconfig` file.

 #### Create randomized user records

     janrandom create {myapp} [number]